gh-cguzman/nf_wishbone/README.md

 ## TODO

 1. Create docker containers for each step to ensure reproducibility.

-2. Implement TFBSCov.
+There are issues here with Docker permissions on GCG server, and Singularity not liking `arm64` Docker images.

 ## CHANGELOG

 `May 29, 2024` : Created first version of the `WISHBONE` pipeline.

 `June 02, 2024` : Implemented `WISHBONE` pipeline `v2`.
 Changed output of COVERAGE matrix to reflect GENECE pipeline input.
 Added preliminary end-motif correction.
 Added `--gc_correction` and `--em_correction` parameters.

+`June 04, 2024` : Added preliminary `TFBSCov` feature workflow.